phalt/swapi-python/README.rst

 Methods
 =======

-These are the top-level methods you can use to get resources from swapi.co.
+These are the top-level methods you can use to get resources from swapi.dev.
 To learn more about the models and objects that are returned, see the ``models`` page.

 get_person(id)
 ------------